Our History

 Our Shared History

-Established in 2019, Scots All Saints is a unique Presbyterian Prep to Year 12 day and boarding school for boys and girls, with all the modern facilities expected within an innovative college.
+Established in 2019, Scots All Saints College is a unique Presbyterian day and boarding school for boys and girls from Prep to Year 12, with all the modern facilities expected within an innovative college.
 Our vision focuses on developing students into successful men and women who are prepared for an ever-changing world.
-The College today looks to the future, building on the strength of its vibrant past – a combined history of 218 years in regional NSW.
+The College has grown from strength to strength, building on the foundations of its vibrant past which draws together a combined history of 218 years in regional NSW.

 The Scots School (1946-2018) and All Saints’ College (1874-2018) share wonderful histories as leading schools of excellence for local students from Bathurst and the surrounding towns, and a strong boarding community of students from the Central West, Sydney, interstate and overseas.